 The Savong School is located about 30 minutes east of Siem Reap which is located in the northern part of Cambodia.
 It is primarily an English language school but there are also Japanese as well as Korean classes.
 Thanks to supporters from around the world, the school provides instruction to several hundred enrolled students who attend the classes voluntarily and without cost to them.

 Besides education, Savong saw the enormous need to help the children in the community whose families were dealing with the issues associated with extreme poverty.
-In 2009, the Savong Orphan Center (now called the Children’s Home) was built which provides food, shelter and education for over thirty children.
+In 2009, the Savong Orphan Center (later called the Children’s Home) was built which provided food, shelter and education for over thirty children.